Phage Therapy Citizen Science Project

 As with all good science, the records and resources of the Citizen Phage Library will be shared with the wider scientific community.

 Who can take part?

 For this pilot project, we only have a limited number of samples that can be processed by the small lab team.
-As a result, we’re selecting schools and communities of people who would not normally get the opportunities to engage with science or take part in scientific research.
-We’ll post updates on the project on this page once we’ve started recruiting the Citizen Scientists.
+As a result, we’ve selected schools and communities of people who would not normally get the opportunities to engage with science or take part in scientific research.

 Hopefully, more funding will be secured in future to expand this important work across the whole of the UK, so that both scientists and the public can work together to build the UK’s Citizen Phage Library.